AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 command line: it is a single expression evaluated left to right with certain precedence.
 There are match expressions and action expressions.
 Thus, you can get amazingly complex if you want to.
+Take a look at the 'EXAMPLES' section in *man find* for the comprehensive list of examples and explanations.

 **find on Triton**  On Triton's WRKDIR you should use ``lfs find``.
 This uses a raw lustre connection to make it more efficient than accessing every file.
 It has somewhat limited abilities as comparing